yzy0102/OrgSegNet/markdowns/Architecture.md

 - [How to extract morphological characteristics of plant organelles (same function as web version)](../demo/PlantOrganelleHunterWebImplementation.ipynb)

 ## Code architecture and guides
 - configs: The structure and parameters of the model are saved.
-Guide see [how to modify config](ArchGuide/HowToModifyConfig.md)
+Guide see [how to modify config](ArchGuide/HowToModifyConfig.md).
-- demo: Demos of OrgSegNet
+- demo: Demos of OrgSegNet.
+Demo guides see [how to run demos](ArchGuide/HowToRunDemo.md).
 - markdowns: Some OrgSegNet usage tutorials
 - mmseg: Some important components of MMsegmentation and OrgSegNet
 - mmseg: Some important components of MMsegmentation and OrgSegNet